uhkrowi/porto-astro/src/pages/blog/styling-with-tailwindcss-in-quasar.md

 yarn add -D tailwindcss & npx tailwindcss init
 ```

 There will be a new file named tailwind.config.js created.
-Open the file and add new property “prefix” with value “tw-“, then change value of content property to ["./src/*/*.{html,js,vue}"].
+Open the file and add new property `prefix` with value `tw-`, then change value of content property to ["./src/*/*.{html,js,vue}"].

 ```javascript
 module.exports = {